philipturner/home-built-stm/README.md

 - Green board: resistors might de-solder
 - Expect a PDF about the JiviBoard today
 - I can leave a half-assembled board in the fridge, and return to it the following day.
 The solder paste shouldn't dry up.

-TODO: Check for spelling errors in the last several entries with an AI grammar checker tool.